 - Published: 22 August 2017 22 August 2017

 More glasses were dropped off at the January Cabinet meeting, bringing the district’s current total to 15,165.
 We are still waiting to hear from many clubs to update the district’s Eyeglass & Hearing Aid Recycling Drop Box locator so that visitors can locate a drop box nearest to them.
 Please check out the list and email updates to Lion Randy.
 We are on track to have a record year!

 - Published: 20 September 2017 20 September 2017

-Points are on the board and Lucky has now (10/4) moved back to Brandon.
-In Region 3 Sir Charles has relocated to Heartland.
-In Region 2 the General has been adopted by Vergennes.
-In Region 1 Tucky is now making his home in Essex Junction.
+Points are on the board and Lucky has again returned to Brandon.
+In Region 1 Tucky ran back to his den with the Williston Lions.
+In Region 2 the General has ben adopted by Bennington again.
+In Region 3 Sir Charles has relocated to Springfield.
+Region 4 continues to roost in Orleans.
 It is time for your club to start traveling to other clubs to see what they are doing to meet our motto, We Serve, and to capture the District and Region Traveling Lions.
 Please review the rules on our District 45 Website, as there are a few changes.

 Have fun and learn what our fellow Lions are doing.
 Please contact me with capture information at email@example.com or 802-759-2448.
 Thanks.
 PDG Larry Simino